 Alright, it’s a basic piece of advice.
 But in all the admin of setting up a PPC strategy, it can be easy to overlook the small things.

-Choosing a clear call to action will majorly boost your returns from your ads.
+Choosing a clear call to action will significantly boost your returns from your ads.
 Without a clear call to action, users on your landing page will fumble around before eventually drifting out again.

 The call to action should be punchy and simple.
 Don’t try to get creative here – common use terms are your friend.
 “Order Now”, “Get a Quote”, or “Buy Now” are all examples of effective calls to action.